Jacqui Hurley

-Jacqui Hurley (born 15 January 1984, in County Cork) is a sports broadcaster and chat show host employed by RTÉ, Ireland's national radio and television station, where she is a regular sports news presenter on RTÉ News and presents The Sunday Game highlights programme and co-presents Up for the Match alongside Des Cahill.
+Jacqui Hurley (born 15 January 1984) is an Irish sports broadcaster and chat show host employed by RTÉ, Ireland's national radio and television station, where she is a regular sports news presenter on RTÉ News and presents The Sunday Game highlights programme and co-presents Up for the Match alongside Des Cahill.
 She co-presented Sunday Sport on RTÉ Radio 1 from 2009 to 2023.
-Hurley has played at the highest Irish level in the sports of basketball and camogie and currently manages the Irish under-16 girls basketball team.
+Hurley played at the highest Irish level in the sports of basketball and camogie and currently manages the Irish under-16 girls basketball team.

-Early years
+Early life

 Hurley grew up in Australia in the 1980s.
 She is the daughter of David and Mairead Hurley and sister of Catriona and Sean.
 She played basketball for Ireland and camogie for Cork and has since taken on a management role with the Irish under-16 female basketball team.
 She is a sports enthusiast.
 She graduated from Mary Immaculate College (MIC) in 2006 with a degree in Media and Communication Studies.
 She has webbed toes, a feature of her anatomy which she has openly discussed on radio.
 She was paralysed for several days when she was 17 due to a sports accident after she and another player crashed into each other.